ros-naoqi/pepper_dcm_robot/README.rst

 How to use it
 -------------

-To command your robot remotely with Ros control:
+To command your robot remotely with ROS control:

 - be aware that the package will stop Autonomous Life on your robot.